Rolling tachyons for separated brane-antibrane systems: Discussion

-From this analysis we would expect that tachyon condensation at fixed sub-critical separation is possible, all the way to the tachyon vacuum (at infinity in field space).
-However a heuristic argument seems to contradict this conclusion.
+The validity of the field redefinition~(\ref{eq:fieldredef}) should be tested beyond quadratic order.\footnote{One can check already that plugging this redefinition in Garousi's Lagrangian~(\ref{Garousi}) does not lead to a consistent effective Lagrangian.} For this one would have first to compute analytically the perturbative 'screening integrals' at higher order which does not seem trivial.
+For the special value of the distance $r=1/2$ the computation, up to order eight in the tachyon amplitude, is given in appendix~\ref{app:partition}:

+This does not seem to trace back to the Taylor expansion of a known function.

+Since the space-time effective action approach seems to have important limitations for branes-antibranes at finite separation, the boundary string field theory may be more appropriate in order to know the properties of the system.
+Even though it does not contain information about the dynamics of the system, it allows to find the exact tachyon potential (as well as the appearance of lower-dimensional branes), hence can illuminate the fate of the tachyon.
+These computations seem not to be out of reach.
+We plan to come back to these issues in the near future.

+A heuristic argument gives a good motivation for this study.
 Following ~\cite{Lambert:2003zr,Sen:2002in}, one could describe the result of this condensation by studying the closed string emission from the time-dependent boundary state.
 It was found in~\cite{Lambert:2003zr} that, knowing the one-point function on the disk $B(E)=\langle e^{iE X_0} \rangle$, one can compute the density of closed string states emitted by the decay of a non-BPS brane which goes as

 where the asymptotic Hagedorn density of closed string states at level $N$ has the form $D(N)\sim N^{-\alpha} \exp (4\pi\sqrt{N})$, with $\alpha >0$, and $E_N \sim 2\sqrt{N}$.
 The one-point function for an unstable non-BPS D-brane goes as $|B(E)|^2 \sim \exp (-2\pi E )$.
 Therefore, in this case, the sum is governed by the sub-leading power-like corrections to the Hagedorn density and typically diverge, giving the so-called 'tachyon dust' of massive closed strings.
 In the case of non-zero separation, by dimensional analysis we may expect that $|B(E)| \sim \exp (-\sqrt{2}\pi E/ |m_{tach} (r)|)$.
 This would lead to a convergent closed string production when $|m_{tach}|<1/\sqrt{2}$ ($i.e.$ for $r\neq 0$), signaling that the tachyon does not condense completely at finite distance.